 - Heart and blood vessel disease.
-Diabetes dramatically increases your child's risk of developing conditions such as coronary artery disease with chest pain (angina), heart attack, stroke, narrowing of the arteries (atherosclerosis) and high blood pressure later in life.
+Diabetes increases your child's risk of developing conditions such as narrowed blood vessels, high blood pressure, heart disease and stroke later in life.

 - Nerve damage.
-Excess sugar can injure the walls of the tiny blood vessels that nourish your child's nerves, especially in the legs.
+Excess sugar can injure the walls of the tiny blood vessels that nourish your child's nerves.
 This can cause tingling, numbness, burning or pain.
 Nerve damage usually happens gradually over a long period of time.

 - Kidney damage.
-Diabetes can damage the numerous tiny blood vessel clusters that filter waste from your child's blood.
-Severe damage can lead to kidney failure or irreversible end-stage kidney disease, requiring dialysis or a kidney transplant.
+Diabetes can damage the numerous tiny blood vessel clusters in the kidneys that filter waste from your child's blood.

 - Eye damage.
-Diabetes can damage the blood vessels of the retina, which may lead to poor vision and even possibly causing blindness.
-Diabetes can also lead to cataracts and a greater risk of glaucoma.
+Diabetes can damage the blood vessels of the eye's retina, which may lead to vision problems.

 - Osteoporosis.
-Diabetes may lead to lower than normal bone mineral density, increasing your child's risk of osteoporosis as an adult.
+Diabetes may decrease bone mineral density, increasing your child's risk of osteoporosis as an adult.

-- Helping your child maintain good blood sugar control as much as possible
+- Working with your child to maintain good blood sugar control as much as possible

 - Teaching your child the importance of eating a healthy diet and participating in regular physical activity